 If you are going out at night, stay away from drunk young people in groups who might start a fight or conflict.

 On the whole, Croatia is very safe, even for solo women travelers, as long as you use your common sense.

-- Visas - Considering the fact that Croatia is an EU member state, tourists do not need a visa if they stay less than 90 days.
+Because Croatia is an EU member state, tourists do not need a visa if they stay less than 90 days.
 You may only be asked to produce evidence of the financial resources which will be high enough to cover your stay and return.
 Your passport should be valid during your stay.
-If the reason of your travel is work or study, you will need a visa.
+If the reason for your travel is to work or study, you will need a visa.

-- Weather - The climate of Zagreb has four separate seasons.
+The climate of Zagreb has four separate seasons.
 Summers are warm with occasional thunderstorms and heatwaves.
-Rainfall is abundant especially in autumn when temperature falls.
+Rainfall is abundant especially in autumn when the temperature falls.
 Springs are generally mild and pleasant with frequent weather changes.
 Late spring and summer are the best parts of the year to visit Zagreb.

-- Airports - Some of the main airports in Croatia are in Zagreb, Dubrovnik, and Zadar.
-Zagreb International Airport is located 17 km from the city center in the district of Pleso and operates flights major international capitals such as Amsterdam, Athens, Barcelona, Brussels, Copenhagen, Munich, Paris, Podgorica, Pristina, Tel Aviv, Rome, etc.
+Some of the main airports in Croatia are in Zagreb, Dubrovnik, and Zadar.
+Zagreb International Airport has located 17 km from the city center in the district of Pleso and operates flights major international capitals such as Amsterdam, Athens, Barcelona, Brussels, Copenhagen, Munich, Paris, Podgorica, Pristina, Tel Aviv, Rome, etc.

 When coming to Croatia, taking out of comprehensive travel insurance is advisable, regardless of how healthy you are.